Azure-Blade/Frontier/README.md

 ## 📚 Documentation

-Read the docs on the offical website
+Read the docs on the official website

 ## TODOs and Roadmap: